itsnkt1/Itsnkt1.github.io/_posts/2022-12-26-Truths-of-Oscillators.md

 On 27-5-09 at 1:00 bar the stochastic oscillator goes into overbought zone and that is a mouth watering trade for our trader friend to go short ( most will trade like this and repent later ).
 He goes short and gets killed in the subsequent market action.

+The **Oscillator Entry Qualifiers for a Long Trade** are as under :

+The oscillator should have gone to oversold zone.

+Wait for a bar where the oscillator flips...ie comes out of oversold zone and comes in neutral zone....

+In doing step No 2 the oscillator should not have stayed in oversold zone for 5 bars and more

+Wait for an upclose ( meaning close more than earlier bar's close)

+Ensure that by that time oscillator does not go very near overbought region

+Buy when the high of the upclose bar is broken on upside.....

 The **Oscillator Entry Qualifiers For Short Trade** are as under :

 1) The oscillator should have gone to overbought zone.